Shaun Murphy: Personal life

 Murphy became a Christian at the age of 15, after meeting a religious family on holiday.
-Murphy is well known for his charitable nature, having spent some of the summer of 2006 doing aid work in Zimbabwe with his then wife, Clare.
-He also donated one-tenth of his 2005 World Championship winnings to the church, and at the 2012 World Snooker Championship Murphy donated £100 to the Royal Manchester Children's Hospital Charity for every century he made.
+He later became known for his charitable work and donations, which included doing aid work in Zimbabwe with his then-wife Clare in 2006, donating one-tenth of his 2005 World Championship winnings to his church, and donating £100 to the Royal Manchester Children's Hospital for every century he made at the 2012 World Championship.
+In 2021, he stated in an interview that his faith had diminished over time, saying it had always been "50/50 at best" and that he had "found faith and [has] since lost it".
+In 2023, he referred to himself as an atheist.